How Your Job Affects Car Insurance: Occupation Discounts and Rate Impacts

 • Civic or fraternal organizations

-Discounts through affinity partnerships typically range from 5% to 20%, with larger, more established organizations commanding the higher end of that range.
+Discounts through affinity partnerships typically range from 5% to 25%, with larger, more established organizations commanding the higher end of that range.
+For example, GEICO offers up to 12% for federal employees and 15% for active military and veterans, while Farmers/Mid-Century maintains an extensive list of qualifying occupations with discounts up to 18% in eligible states.

 How to Prove Your Occupation or Membership